 Garmin Montana 680 Review

-The Garmin Montana 680 proved to be our most powerful device, featuring a large screen, mounting options, easy to use interface, and 8 MP camera with the best reception of all units tested.
-It was also the heaviest and largest.
+The Garmin Montana 680 proved to be our most powerful device, featuring a large screen, mounting options, easy to use interface, and 8 MP camera with incredible reception.
+It's also big and heavy.

-Of the all units, the Montana 680 had the best reception.
 Utilizing a high sensitivity receiver, the Montana 680 picks up both GLONASS and GPS networks with WAAS compatibility.
-When testing in deep canyons, high mountains, and covered areas, we discovered it was the second fastest to lock on a location.
+When testing in deep canyons, high mountains, and covered areas, it was always fast to lock on a location.
 It maintains a recorded accuracy within eight feet in both open and covered areas.
-In our tests we set a way point and tried to navigate back to it.
-On average, the Montana put us within 40 inches of the initial way points while Garmin GPS MAP 64s put us within 73 inches.
+In our tests, we set a waypoint and tried to navigate back to it.
+On average, the Montana put us within 40 inches of the initial waypoints.

-Even though the screen size is great, we found it produced more glare than smaller units with similar quality screen (such as the Garmin eTrex 20x).
-That said, its screen quality was much better than units with plastic screens like the Magellan eXplorist 510.
+Even though the screen size is great, we found it produced more glare than smaller units with similar quality screens.
+That said, its screen quality was much better than units with plastic screens.

 Ease of Use

-Earning top marks in this category, the Montana 680 was the fastest of all units tested.
-Even though the Oregon 600 was a little more sensitive to touch, we found the Montana 680 was a hair faster.
+The Montana 680 was the fastest of all units tested.
 Instead of waiting for short pauses when redrawing maps, the unit was flawless and took no time to respond.
 When comparing the electronic compass on all units with this feature, we noticed the Montana's compass did not stick or lag.
 We could follow our tracks from one place to another very easily.

 Weight and Size

-Losing some serious points here, our testers were not thrilled about the weight and size of this handheld GPS.
-Still able to fit into only LARGE pockets, this unit is bulky and heavy.
+Our testers were not thrilled about the weight and size of this handheld GPS.
+Able to fit into only large pockets, this unit is bulky and heavy.

 One of our testers brought this unit up to Alaska.
-With a limited number of days in the range she decided to not take this unit out on a long tour because of its 10.3 oz weight.
+With a limited number of days in the range, she decided not to take this unit out on a long tour because of its 10.3 oz weight.
 All testers agreed this was better for day hikes and not recommended for long excursions.
-As a result, this unit earned the lowest score of all units tested in this category.
-If you want something similar with less weight and size, check out the Garmin eTrex 20x.

 We did like the versatility of this device.
-Many add-ons like an 8 MP camera and several mounting options makes it perfect for a wide range of activities.
-We really loved the idea of taking a picture for a way point instead of spending the time to type in descriptions.
-We thought this would be especially helpful for large groups who like to share way points and navigational information.
+Many add-ons like an 8 MP camera and several mounting options make it perfect for a wide range of activities.
+We loved the idea of taking a picture for a waypoint instead of spending the time to type in descriptions.
+We thought this would be especially helpful for large groups who like to share waypoints and navigational information.

-The Garmin Montana 680 is a powerful handheld device.
-It scored high in all categories but lost points for its large design.
+The Montana 680 is a powerful handheld device.
+It scored high in all categories but lost points for its large design and high price tag.